 Like any sampling distribution, the t distribution gives you accurate probabilities when certain conditions are met.
-For the two-sample t tests, the two conditions are:
+For the independent-samples t test, the two conditions are:

-1. the populations are normally distributed

-2. the populations have variances that are equal
+- 1. the populations are normally distributed - 2. the populations have variances that are equal